rrousselGit/riverpod/ROADMAP.md

 - Combining providers
 - Filtering rebuilds
+- pre-fetch a provider
 - Testing (without flutter, mocking FutureProvider)
 - How it works
 - The differences between hooks and not hooks
+- fundamentals
+  - ProviderScope
+- FAQ
+  - My Consumer behaves differently inside overlays/transition
 - cookbooks:
+  - migration from provider
+  - list items + family, don't pass the id to the item and instead expose a "currentItem" provider
   - canceling http requests when leaving the screen
   - state hydration
   - configurations that change over time